Gaurav-Van/Data_Science__Machine_Learning-Projects/README.md

 - 2 - Drug Discovery Using EDA and ML - Bioactivity Prediction Web App

 - 3 - Toxic Comment Classifier Using NLP and ML

+- 4 - Customized DL Model for Alzheimers Detection from MRI Images